Letting Go of Tranquility

 You’ve done nothing wrong.
 There is no’ wrong’ in meditation.

 There is only cause and effect.
 You do this, so you get that – you do that, so you get this.
-And each effect is neither wrong nor right – it is simply what it is.
+And each effect is neither wrong nor right – it’s simply what it is.
 And though some effects are perhaps unpleasant, the trick is to accept every effect, both pleasant and unpleasant, with the same equanimity – to learn to neither desire or fear any outcome.

-This level-headed equanimity is the key to meditation.
+Level-headed equanimity is the key to meditation.

 So try to let go of the notions of ‘wrong’ and ‘right’ and the desire to be ‘right’, and the fear of ‘being wrong’ – right and wrong and the desire and fear they carry with them make meditation impossible.

 As I’ve said many times before – in meditation, there is no goal.
-There is only the moment by moment ‘doing’ of meditation, coupled with acceptance of whatever happens.
+There is only the moment by moment ‘doing’ of meditation, coupled with unconditional acceptance of whatever happens.

 ………………………………………………….

-I remember before you experienced this extraordinary tranquillity, you were practicing well – in previous emails you spoke of ‘accepting the struggle’ – and you were amazed at how this in itself had a calming effect on you.
+I remember before you experienced this extraordinary tranquility, you were practicing well – in previous emails you spoke of ‘accepting the struggle’ – and you were amazed at how this in itself had a calming effect on you.
+And in that equanimity, you worked well, and meditation developed in its own way, as it should.

 But then this new and pleasurable experience happened.
 In an unselfconscious moment you accidentally experienced a glimpse of the new way of being that meditation is opening up in you.
+And that experience was so intoxicating, and so desirable, it formed the set of expectations that became a goal.

-Suddenly there was something you wanted from meditation.
-So each meditation then became subject to assessment.
-You began meditatiing withing the disturbing question of whether what you were doing was taking you closer to your goal, or further away.
+As such, each meditation then became subject to assessment.
+You began meditating within the disturbing question of whether what you were doing was taking you closer to your goal, or further away.
+And by extension, ‘right’ and ‘wrong’ came into the equation and you got lost in the preoccupied anxiousness that goals, and the ‘right’ and ‘wrong’ that goals bring with them, creates.

 ……………………………………….